JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * or not (False)
 <br><br><br>
 ### 3.2.
 Distance score
-Formula for the score is: 1 - distance between ccp and incident / outer radius.
+Formula for the score is: `1 - distance between ccp and incident / outer radius`.
 Output value ranges between 1 (highest score) until -X (largest registered was -4.7, depends on how large the country is).

 Outcome: float, either with: